hannahqmartin/giving-dashboard/README.md

 ## Trends

-The trends are automatically calcualted based on the data and don't need to be specified in the data file.
+The trends are automatically calculated based on the data and don't need to be specified in the data file.